 The severance benefits for the Named Executive Officers include base salary and medical insurance continuation in cases of termination without cause for a minimum of 12 months and a maximum of 18 months.
 Mr. Fifer's severance agreement provides for 18 months of his annual base salary in the event of his termination without cause.
-Under the 1998 Stock Incentive Plan, when a Named Executive Officer terminates voluntarily before retirement, his stock options expire 30 days after termination.
 Under the 2007 Stock Incentive Plan, vested options awarded to the Named Executive Officers are exercisable in the case of voluntary termination or involuntarily without cause within the greater of: 30 days, or one-fourth of the length of time elapsed since the options first vested to the date of retirement.
-Under both plans, options cannot be exercised beyond the expiration date of the award.
-Under both plans, in the case of termination for cause, an employee's stock options terminate immediately.
+Options cannot be exercised beyond the expiration date of the award.
+In the case of termination for cause, an employee's stock options terminate immediately.
+Performance-based restricted stock unit awards will terminate upon the date of voluntary or involuntary termination, whether or not the award has met the performance-based trigger.
+In the case of involuntary termination without cause, retention awards will be issuable based on the number of days of service elapsed since the award date divided by the number of days from the award date to the full vesting date.